The Role of the Tutor

 Tutoring aims to respond to the individual needs of the pupils within the boarding community and forms a vital part of the school’s pastoral care structure through which it is committed to the highest standards of pupil welfare.

-Virtually all full-time members of the teaching staff are tutors, and the team is supplemented by many experienced non-teaching tutors drawn from the wider school community.
-All receive training and follow a tutor programme which is reviewed and updated annually.
+All full-time members of the teaching staff are tutors and are distributed among the seven houses.
+They receive training and follow a tutor programme which is reviewed and updated annually.

-In general, tutors take a friendly and informed interest in the pupils in the boarding houses to which they are assigned, contributing to the life of the boarding house through social and extra-curricular activities, as well as through specific duties.
-There are specific outings per term with tutors too.
-These include midterms, “nights out”, tutor day outings and social service together.
+In general, tutors take a friendly and informed interest in the pupils in the boarding houses to which they are assigned, contributing to the life of the boarding house through social and extra-curricular activities, as well as through specific games and toye duties.
+There are scheduled outings per term with tutors too.
+These include midterms, night outings, day outings and social service initiatives.

-More specifically, each tutor is responsible for a small group of tutees (7-8), providing them with on-going support and monitoring, academically and pastorally.
+Through the term the Tutors eat their meals with the boys, providing an opportunity for daily contact and communication.
+There are also calendered tutorial meetings which the boys attend at the tutor’s residence.
+Each Tutor is responsible for a small group of tutees (8-10) providing them with continuous academic mentoring and pastoral guidance.
 Tutors act as a sounding board for opinions, as a mediator and confidant, and they interpret and reinforce the standards and values of the school.
-They promote friendly dialogue and act as common-sense listeners through the sometimes choppy waters of a boy’s adolescence.